 Q: How are the LEED v4 exams different from the 2009 based exams?

-A: The main change introduced with the LEED v4 exams is that the content includes a focus on Task Domains, or what LEED professionals need to do.
-In the LEED v4 exams, Knowledge Domains reflect the rating systems' credit categories and what one needs to know.
-These include concepts such as LEED Process, Integrative Strategies, LEED credit categories, and Project Surroundings and Public Outreach.
-Task Domains reflect the tasks necessary to perform LEED safely and effectively.
-These include concepts such as LEED Project and Team Coordination, LEED Certification Process, Analyses Required for LEED Credits, and Advocacy and Education for Adoption for LEED Rating System.
-You can find more information about these updates in the applicable LEED v4 exam handbooks here.
+The main change introduced with the LEED v4 exams is the inclusion of content focused on Task Domains that reflect the tasks necessary to perform LEED safely and effectively, and Knowledge Domains that reflect the rating systems' credit categories.
+Knowledge Domains include concepts such as LEED Process, Integrative Strategies, LEED credit categories, Project Surroundings and Public Outreach.
+Exam candidates should also be familiar with concepts relating to LEED Project and Team Coordination, LEED Certification Processes, Analyses Required for LEED Credits, and Advocacy and Education for Adoption for LEED Rating Systems.
+You can find more information about these updates in the applicable LEED v4 exam handbooks.

 Q: How often are the LEED exams updated?